 We believe that a child should only progress to the next category of restraint if they have outgrown all options in their current category.

 A toddler should remain in a full child restraint with a built in harness until their height and weight reaches the seat limit.
-Only move a child out of their current restraint when they have outgrown it in weight or height.
-A booster seat can be used at four years with or without a harness.
-If a harness is used it is vital it be adjusted and fitted correctly.
+Only move a child out of their current restraint when they have outgrown the seats limitations.
+A booster seat can be used at four years of age but many restraints on sale can keep a child in a full internal harness up to the age of approximately 8 years old.
+This is what we would strongly recommend as it provides far greater protection.

 We recommend that a child should not sit in an adult seat belt until they are approximately 145 cm tall.
 When in the front seat with an airbag remember to adhere to the manufacturers recommendations.
 In some cases this may be as old as 12 years old.